 Mary I certainly did not wish for Jane’s execution and did everything in her power to prevent it.
 But, from the moment ‘the nine-day queen’ was deposed in July 1553, death cast a long shadow over her.
 Her father’s actions made it a cruel reality.
 For Jane, the royal blood that the two cousins shared had been a deadly inheritance, and one for which she was forced to pay the highest price.

-28 January 1547 Henry VIII dies, leaving his nine-year-old son, Edward, as his heir.
-Jane is now officially third in line to the throne.
+28 January 1547: Henry VIII died, leaving his nine-year-old son, Edward, as his heir.
+Jane is not officially third in line to the throne.

-Spring and Summer 1553 Edward VI (left) draws up and makes several amendments to ‘My Devise for the Succession’, whereby he disinherits his half-sisters, Mary and Elizabeth, naming Jane his heir.
+Spring and Summer 1553: Edward VI draws up and makes several amendments to ‘My Devise for the Succession’, whereby he disinherits his half-sisters, Mary and Elizabeth, naming Jane his heir.

-13 November 1553 Jane and Guildford stand trial at Guildhall.
-They both plead guilty, and are condemned to death.
+13 November 1553: Jane and Guildford stand trial at Guildhall.
+They both pleas guilty, and are condemned to death.
 The couple return to the Tower.

-8 February 1554 Dr John Feckenham arrives at the Tower.
-He and Jane begin a series of religious debates instigated by Feckenham in an unsuccessful attempt to convert Jane to Catholicism.
+8 February 1554: Dr John Feckenham arrives at the Tower.
+He and Jane begin in a series of religion debates instigated by Feckenham in an unsuccessful attempt to convert Jane to Catholicism.
 Jane prepares to meet her end.

-12 February 1554 Jane and Guildford are executed.
-Guildford is subjected to a public beheading on Tower Hill, while Jane is granted a private execution within the confines of the Tower.
+12 February 1554: Jane and Guildford are executed.
+Guildford is subjects to a public beheading on Tower Hill, while Jane is granted a private execution within the confines of the Tower.

 Nicola Tallis is an author and historian specialising in Tudor England.